Certificate of Excellence

 No two waves are the same, and your approach to a cutback should reflect the wave’s unique characteristics.
 Factors to consider include:

-With consistent practice, you’ll develop an instinct for when and how to execute cutbacks effectively.
+With consistent practice, you will develop an instinct for when and how to execute cutbacks effectively.

 Taking Your Surfing to the Next Level

-Cutbacks are more than just a maneuver—they’re a way to enhance your connection with the wave.
-By refining your technique and building a strong foundation of balance, timing, and control, you’ll unlock new levels of surfing performance.
+Cutbacks are more than just a manoeuvre—they are a way to enhance your connection with the wave.
+By refining your technique and building a strong foundation of balance, timing, and control, you will unlock new levels of surfing performance.

 Commit to practice, and enjoy the journey of making every wave your canvas.